arangodb/arangodb/Documentation/Books/Cookbook/AQL/MigratingGraphFunctionsTo3.md

 The first and second vertex of the nth path are connected by the first edge (`p[n].vertices[0]` ⟝ `p[n].edges[0]` → `p[n].vertices[1]`) and so on.
 This structure might actually be more convenient to process compared to a tree-like structure.
-Note that the edge documents are also included, in constrast to the removed graph traversal function.
+Note that the edge documents are also included, in contrast to the removed graph traversal function.

 Contact us via our social channels if you need further help.